 - Motion blur

-The higher resolution will come with the fact that most DSLRs these days take stills that are 20+ Megapixels, giving you the resolution to zoom in, slide across and reframe your timelapse, giving it another layer of movement.
+The higher resolution will come with the fact that most DSLRS these days take stills that are 20+ Megapixels, giving you the resolution to zoom in, slide across, and reframe your timelapse, adding another layer of movement.

 As your sequence will be made up of these individual still frames, you can use the RAW capabilities of the SLR to have more room to edit your timelapse and fix any minor issues you might experience with colour or changing light conditions.

-With a DSLR you will also have more options with the style of the timelapse.
-By opening the shutter for a bit longer you can add motion blur to your subjects.
-This will work especially well with moving human subjects as it will leave a trail behind them, giving a more stylised look.
+With a DSLR, you’ll also have more options for the style of your timelapse.
+By opening the shutter for a slightly longer time, you can add motion blur to your subjects.
+This will work exceptionally well with moving human subjects as it will leave a trail behind them, giving a more stylised look.

 Time-lapse equipment

-You’ll need basically three things to create a timelapse:
+You’ll need three things to create a timelapse:

 - Camera